-* FirstInstallmentWins: Almost no one knows that the book has three sequels, rendering all those English essays about the "ambiguous" ending completely moot.
-One of the "sequels" only barely references the book, another is plenty ambiguous itself, but the third clearly explains the ending of the original.
+* FirstInstallmentWins: The book has three sequels, rendering all those English essays about the ambiguous ending completely moot.
+One of the sequels only barely references the book, another is plenty ambiguous itself, but the third clearly explains the ending of the original and references it heavily.

 ** It can also be harsh in hindsight given how important results of Meyers-Briggs personality tests are in TheNewTens when it comes to employment.